Connecting the dots between the law & justice.

 News You Can Use

-News You Can Use From 2007, 2008, 2009 and 2010
+News You Can Use From 2007, 2008, 2009, 2010, 2011, 2012, and 2013

-HB10-1164 Service of Process - This new law require that a car’s insurance company be appointed as an insured persons’ agent for service of process in a lawsuit if the adverse driver cannot be found.
+HB10-1164 Service of Process - This new law requires that a car’s insurance company be appointed as an insured persons’ agent for service of process in a lawsuit if the adverse driver cannot be found.
 If neither the adverse driver and his/her insurance company can be served, then the adverse driver is considered to be uninsured, and uninsured motorist benefits are then available.

 SB1-76 Bad Faith – Insurance companies are prohibited from paying bonuses for denying claims.